As a public body, we must comply with responsibilities around the Regulation of Lobbying Act 2015.

 Role & Responsibilities:

-Responsibility for implementation of Board policy, strategy, management and operation of the Public Appointments Service resides with the Corporate Executive, affected through the Chief Executive.
+Responsibility for implementation of Board policy, strategy, management and operation of the Public Appointments Service resides with the Corporate Executive, effected through the Chief Executive.

 The Chief Executive is responsible for: